Skip to Content

 How does the court determine whether a meretricious relationship existed?

 Not every relationship is a meretricious relationship.
-A meretricious relationship is defined as “a stable, marital-like relationship where both parties cohabit with knowledge that a lawful marriage between them does not exist.”
-In order to determine if a relationship was “marital-like,” the Washington Supreme Court held in the case of In re the Marriage of Pennington that the court will examine five distinct factors:
+A meretricious relationship is “a stable, marital-like relationship where both parties cohabit with the knowledge that a lawful marriage between them does not exist.”
+To determine if a relationship was “marital-like,” the Washington Supreme Court held in the case of In re the Marriage of Pennington that the court would examine five distinct factors:

 1. Whether there has been continuous cohabitation;